Blee1077/tesco-product-scrape/README.md

 The `template.yaml` contains the following user-defined global environment variables:

-- `PROXY_DETAILS_KEY` - The filename of the JSON file which contains your Coinbase Pro API key, the structure of which is defined in the pre-requisites section above, set to `"sock5_proxy.json"` by default.
+- `PROXY_DETAILS_KEY` - The filename of the JSON file which contains a SOCKS5 proxy details, the structure of which is defined in the pre-requisites section above, set to `"sock5_proxy.json"` by default.
 - `USER_AGENTS_KEY` - The filename of the pickle file which contains a list of user agents to use when making URL requests.